 6.8 ADAPTABLE UNITS

-Residential units with the exceptions of townhomes will require a commitment to design certain units to a minimum adaptable dwelling standard.
+Residential units with the exceptions of townhomes will require a commitment to design certain units to the Province's Adaptable Dwelling Standards as a minimum.
 Adaptable units will facilitate seniors with future mobility requirements.

 6.9 NOISE GUIDELINES